CommonAccord/Site-Org/Doc/02/Sec/Confidential/Engage/Library.md

 3.Ti=Access

-3.sec={The_Receiving_Party} will limit access to the {Confidential_Information_of_the_Disclosing_Party} to only those of {the_Receiving_Party}â€™s employees or authorized representatives having a need to know and who have signed confidentiality agreements containing, or are otherwise bound by, confidentiality obligations at least as restrictive as those contained herein.
+3.sec={The_Receiving_Party} will limit access to the {Confidential_Information_of_the_Disclosing_Party} to only those of {the_Receiving_Party}’s employees or authorized representatives having a need to know and who have signed confidentiality agreements containing, or are otherwise bound by, confidentiality obligations at least as restrictive as those contained herein.

 =[01/Agt/Bit/Outline/1-3.Secs]